ICTP/SMR4077/DAY8/ML4HPC/pca/readme.md

 The data is linearly transformed onto a new coordinate system such that the directions (principal components) capturing the largest variation in the data can be easily identified.

-In other words, PCA is a statistical procedure that that reduces the number of dimensions in large datasets to principal components that retain most of the original information, thus summarizing the information content in large data tables.
+In other words, PCA is a statistical procedure that reduces the number of dimensions in large datasets to principal components that retain most of the original information, thus summarizing the information content in large data tables.

 Suppose a number of measurements are collected in a single experiment, and these measurements are typically arranged into a row vector.